Handling Tough Financial Times with Crisis Management

 Step 2: Balance Your Books

-Understanding your financial picture is crucial, especially if you’re living paycheck to paycheck.
+Understanding your overall financial picture is crucial, especially if you’re living paycheck to paycheck.
 Track your income and expenses carefully to identify potential issues before they escalate.

 Start by reviewing all your accounts—checking, savings, retirement, and investments—and make a list of your household assets, like cars or real estate.
 This inventory will help you assess your financial health and determine what’s at risk during an emergency.